The new Data Protection Law introduces important amendments to the regulation of the data subjects’ consent as legal basis.

 General rule of data processing

-The Bill states that, as a general rule, the processing of data that has the consent of the data subject will be lawful, to the extent that it complies with the requirements set forth by law, that is: free, informed and specific as to its purpose/s, and also granted in advance and unequivocally, by means of an oral, written statement or expressed through an equivalent electronic means, or by an affirmative act that clearly evidences the data subject’s will.
+The new Law states that, as a general rule, the processing of data that has the consent of the data subject will be lawful, to the extent that it complies with the requirements set forth by law, that is: free, informed and specific as to its purpose/s, and also granted in advance and unequivocally, by means of an oral, written statement or expressed through an equivalent electronic means, or by an affirmative act that clearly evidences the data subject’s will.

 When the consent is granted by a representative, she/he must be expressly empowered with this authority.